congdaoduy298/TorchServe/README.md

 #### Note:

  - If you want to fix bugs from model, you just have to care about *model_log.log* file.
-Or if you want to check connections from requests to server, you need to care about *access_log.log*.
+Or if you want to check connections from requests to server, you only care about *access_log.log*.

- - To debug python script, we can write to model_log.log by using *logging.warning* .
+ - To debug python script, we can use *logging.warning* and these logs will be show on *model_log.log* file.

 ## IV.
 METRICS